valeriog2023/Networks/VXLAN and EVPN.md

       * The route-target (2000:2000)
       * The VRF VNI label (2000)
       * The router-mac extended community of the route with the inner DMAC (equal to system MAC of VTEP-1) for any VXLAN frame destined to advertised IP prefix.
- * Hosts in subnet-B communicating with a host on subnet-A, will (this is basically symmetric VXLAN for routing):
+ * Hosts in subnet-B communicating with a host on subnet-A, will (symmetric VXLAN for routing):
      * send traffic to VTEP-2 in VLAN 11/VNI 1011.
      * VTEP-2 performs a route lookup for the destination subnet-A.
        Subnet-A is learned as part of the IP-VRF with **VNI 2000** and the **next-hop of VTEP-1**
-    *  The packet is encapsulated in VXLAN (VNI:2000 and DMAC of VTEP-1) and sent in the underlay to VTEP-1.
+    *  The packet is encapsulated in VXLAN (L3VNI:2000 and DMAC of VTEP-1) and sent in the underlay to VTEP-1.
     *  VTEP-1 de-encapsulates the packet and
        * sees its own MAC as DMAC
        * it performs a local route lookup for the destination subnet-A in the VRF identified by the L3VNI 2000